The Coziest Bowl: Your New Favourite Vegan Pea Soup Recipe

 Step 1: Build the Flavor Foundation

 First, heat the olive oil in a large stockpot or Dutch oven over medium heat.
-Add the chopped onion, carrots, and celery.
-This trio is called a “mirepoix,” and it’s the classic start to many great soups.
+As the oil warms, add the chopped onion, carrots, and celery.
+This trio, known as a mirepoix, creates the kind of flavorful beginning you find in the best homemade soups.

 Step 2: Toast the Spices and Peas

-Now, it’s time to add the smoked paprika, dried thyme, dried rosemary, and black pepper to the pot.
-Stir everything together and cook for just 30 seconds.
-This “toasts” the spices, waking up their oils and making their flavor much more potent and complex.
+Now it’s time to add the smoked paprika, dried thyme, dried rosemary, and black pepper to the pot.
+As you stir everything together, the spices warm for about 30 seconds.
+This quick step gently toasts them and brings out their natural oils, so the flavor becomes fuller and more vibrant.

 Step 3: The Simmering Transformation

 Bring the soup to a boil.
-Once it’s bubbling, reduce the heat to low, cover the pot with a lid, and let it simmer gently.
-This is where the magic happens.
+Once it starts bubbling, reduce the heat to low, cover the pot, and let it simmer gently.
+This is the stage where everything comes together and the flavors deepen.

 Let the soup simmer for about 60 to 80 minutes.
-Stir it every 20 minutes or so to prevent the peas from sticking to the bottom.
-You’ll know it’s done when the split peas have completely broken down and the soup has thickened to a creamy, hearty consistency.
+Stir it every 20 minutes to keep the peas from settling at the bottom.
+You’ll know it’s ready when the split peas fully break down and the soup turns thick, creamy, and wonderfully hearty.

 Step 4: Final Seasoning and Serve

-Once the soup is thick and creamy, remove the pot from the heat.
-Take out the two bay leaves and discard them.
-Now, stir in the soy sauce (or tamari) and the nutritional yeast, if you’re using it.
+Once the soup becomes thick and creamy, remove the pot from the heat.
+Take out the two bay leaves and set them aside.
+After that, stir in the soy sauce or tamari along with the nutritional yeast if you choose to use it.

-Taste the soup.
-This is the most important step.
-Does it need more salt?
-Add a little at a time until it tastes perfect to you.
-The flavor should be smoky, savory, and deeply satisfying.
+Taste the soup now because this step shapes the final flavor.
+If it needs more salt, add a small amount at a time until it feels just right to you.
+The flavor should come through as smoky, savory, and deeply satisfying.

-Ladle the hot soup into bowls and garnish with a sprinkle of fresh parsley.
-It’s ready to bring comfort and warmth to your table.
+Ladle the hot soup into bowls and finish with a sprinkle of fresh parsley.
+It’s ready to bring warmth and comfort straight to your table.

 How to Customise Your Vegan Split Pea Soup